zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 ## Prerequisites

-This library was tested with Spring Boot 1.5.3.RELEASE and relies on existing configured PostgreSQL DataSource.
+This library was tested with Spring Boot 1.5.3.RELEASE and relies on an existing configured PostgreSQL DataSource.

 This library also uses: